Judith Butcher

 Judith Butcher (September 18, 1927 – October 6, 2015) was an editor and writer.
-She is best known as the author of Copy-editing: The Cambridge Handbook for Editors, Copy-editors and Proofreaders, referred to throughout the English-speaking world as ‘the definitive handbook on the subject’.
+She is best known as the author of Copy-editing: The Cambridge Handbook, referred to throughout the English-speaking world as 'the definitive handbook on the subject'.
 She played a role in developing the emerging craft of copy-editing into a fully fledged discipline and establishing it as an essential stage in the publishing process.

 Cambridge University Press

 For 20 years Butcher was 'chief subeditor' at the academic publishing house Cambridge University Press (CUP).
 She set up and managed what CUP's former chief executive Dr Jeremy Mynott has called ‘the best subediting department of any in the English-speaking world’.
 The unreliable and costly tradition of trusting the printer's readers to pick up errors after typesetting was replaced by a methodical system of preparing manuscripts for typesetting and eliminating errors in advance.
 By personal example and using the growing file of notes that eventually became Copy-editing, she trained scores of copyeditors, many of whom subsequently carried her principles and standards to other publishing houses and organisations in the UK and overseas.